HarvardPL/formulog/docs/language_basics.md

 type ('k, 'v) map = ('k * 'v) list
 ```

-Formulog currently has these algebraic types built-in (plus the types that represent logical formulae, to be presented later):
+Formulog currently has these algebraic types built-in (plus the types that represent logical formulas, to be presented later):
 ```
 type bool =
   | true